Ragamuffin Cat: The Fluffiest & Friendliest Feline [Complete Guide]

+With its silky, long coat, bright, inquisitive eyes, and fluffy tail, the Ragamuffin is one of the most stunning breeds in the entire cat fancy.
 Not to be confused with the Ragdoll, the Ragamuffin is a cuddly breed that's known to go limp in your arms.
-But what makes it different from its close relative, the Ragdoll?
+But what makes it different from its close relative?
 Take a closer look at the Ragamuffin's history, personality, and care below.

-Ragamuffin Cat Breed Origin & History
+Ragamuffin Breed Origin & History

-The first Ragamuffin is believed to be Josephine, a feral Turkish Angora with a solid white coat.
+The first Ragamuffin kitten is believed to be Josephine, a feral Turkish Angora with a solid white coat.
 She had a litter of kittens in Riverside, California, which included a mitted seal point long hair with a white-tipped tail.
 The unique kitten was named Daddy Warbucks.
+At the start of the breed's creation, there were longhairs with a pointed pattern and mitted feet.
+They were called Cherubim.

+The non-pointed, non-mitted longhairs were called Miracle Ragdolls by Ragdoll breeders.
+There were also solid and bi-color longhairs.
 After the breed's founder trademarked the name "Ragdoll" in 1971, some people split from the Ragdoll association and established the Ragamuffin.

 This cat was considered a new breed, not a color division of the Ragdoll.
 The Ragamuffin went through the entire process to become accepted by the Cat Fanciers' Association.
 Today, all associations except the Canadian Cat Association recognize the breed.

-RELATED: Ragdoll Cat: The #1 Furry & Floppy Breed Guide
+Related: Ragdoll Cat: The #1 Furry & Floppy Breed Guide

-Ragamuffin Cat Breed Personality
+Ragamuffin Personality Traits

-Ragamuffin Characteristics (Physical)
+Ragamuffin Breed Characteristics (Physical)

 Ragamuffin Size

-This is a pretty hefty kitty.
-Female Ragamuffins weigh between 10 and 15 pounds, and males can weigh up to 20!
+Female Ragamuffins weigh between 10 and 15 pounds, and males can weigh up to 20.
 The Ragamuffin has a broad chest and shoulders as well as heavy muscling in the hindquarters.
 They have a fatty pad in the lower abdomen.
+The Cat Fanciers' Association (CFA) describes this breed as having a balanced appearance.
+Their body size, shape, and weight distribution are all proportionate.
+Their long, fluffy tail is also in agreement with their body.

 Head